Knowing how to prevent a hangover could be the difference between enjoying a night out to its full and regretting the night before the morning after.

 It’s safe to say that hangovers are no fun thing – with headaches, tiredness and tummy troubles all common things we experience after an evening on the booze.
 Yet whilst the obvious solution may be to stop drinking alcohol full stop – some of us don’t want to give up our social drinking habits or favourite tipple forever.

 With this in mind we asked the experts on how to prevent a hangover from happening, in the hopes of saving us from never having to google either how to cure a hangover or the benefits of not drinking alcohol ever again.

 How to prevent a hangover

-Although the primary way to prevent a hangover is drinking less in one go, our experts agree, there are some things you can do to prevent some of the worst symptoms of drinking too much.
+Although the best way to prevent a hangover would be to quit alcohol or at least try drinking less in one go, our experts agree, there are some things you can do to prevent some of the worst symptoms of drinking too much.